frkosurf/voot-specification/VOOT.md

 * `id`
 * `displayName`
-* `commonName`
-* `emails`
+* `mail`

 The `id` field contains a local (to this provider) unique identifier of the user.
 It SHOULD be opaque to the client.
 The `displayName` field contains the name by which the user prefers to be addressed and can possibly be set by the user themselves at the provider.
 The `displayName` field is OPTIONAL.
-The `commonName` field contains the official full name of the user.
-This field cannot be modified by the user themselves.
-The `emails` field contains a list of email addresses belonging to the user.
+The `mail` field contains an email address belonging to the user, this field is also OPTIONAL.

 ## Request Parameters
 The API calls have three OPTIONAL parameters that manipulate the result